Martchus/reflective-rapidjson/README.md

 * It is currently not possible to ignore a specific member variable.

 ### Further examples
-* Checkout the test cases for further examples.
+* Check out the test cases for further examples.
 Relevant files are in the directories `lib/tests` and `generator/tests`.
 * There's also my
   [tag editor](https://github.com/Martchus/tageditor), which uses Reflective RapidJSON to provide